 - Models of Good Discipline.
 Public schools should set an example for parents demonstrating good discipline techniques.
+No school should engage in corporal punishment.
 Students should never be struck or handcuffed, or be restrained in such a way that the school looks like a prison.
 The PTA might include an inservice presentation to parents and teachers about the discipline solutions for the particular age-group at the school.

 - Mentors.
 Students who act out often want attention.
 A volunteer program through the PTA or other outside group might help.

 - Medication.
 Medication might be necessary, but principals and teachers should refer students to physicians to make this determination.
 If a student is prescribed medication involving their behavior, it is important that the school follows through on administering it if necessary, and teachers should be included in understanding how the student will react and about any side-effects that could occur.
 Too often students don’t remember to take their medication, or teachers are not informed about it.
 When students are placed on medication, the best scenario is for psychologists, teachers, and parents to work together and record student reactions.